Items You May Want to Bring

 - Bathroom supplies (soap holder and plastic bucket for carrying items to the bathroom).

-- Regular twin-sized bed sheets and at least one pillow
+- Twin XL-sized (80") bed sheets and at least one pillow

 - Towels and washcloths

 - A desktop or laptop computer

 - An alarm clock

 - Fun tack, masking tape, or "painter's tape" for hanging posters/pictures

 - A memo board